ndlib/hesburgh_metrics/README.md

 # Format of this Repository

-This repository is deployed using capistrano just like any other rails application. harvest_fedora.sh will harvest curate objects from fedora and store basic details about them in database. harvest_bendo will store number of curate bendo object and size in database. harvest_fedora_storage wi ll store curate fedora objects and size in database.
+This repository is deployed using the rails deployment tool capistrano. harvest_fedora.sh will harvest curate objects from fedora and store basic details about them in the database. harvest_bendo will store the number and size of curate bendo objects in the database. harvest_fedora_storage will store curate fedora objects and their size in database.
-Corn tab is setup to run weekly_metrics_report.sh to send weekly email about CurateND usage and access details.
+Crontab is used as the scheduler to run, on a weekly basis, weekly_metrics_report.sh, and to send the report via email.

 # Running Tests

 Looking at the `.travis.yml` file, use the `script` value (e.g. `bundle exec rake`).
-This is script is what Travis runs when we push builds.
+This script is what Travis runs when we push builds.
 If you do not have mysql running, and installed via homebrew, you may need to run `mysql.server start` to launch mysql

 ```console